shaghayegh0/StarWars/README.md

 - Ground Texture (ground.jpg): Applied to the infinite ground plane.
 - Sky Texture (sky.jpg): Applied to the sky dome.

-## Lighting, shading, texture mapping
+## Graphic Pipeline
--  GPU vertex shader and a GPU fragment shader
+- Lighting: Implemented using a vertex shader and a fragment shader.
+- Shading: Real-time shading with ambient, diffuse, and specular components.
+- Texture Mapping: Applied to all models for realistic visual effects.

 ## how to get custom mesh
 1. brew install freeglut